RamezIssac/django-erp-framework/README.rst

 Ra Framework
 ============

-A light-weight effective Django based framework to create business application and various resource planing systems, equipped with a reporting engine and a responsive dashboard.
+A light-weight effective Django based framework to create business applications and various resource planing systems (ERP), equipped with a reporting engine and a responsive dashboard.

 Features
 --------

-- A responsive dashboard built on top of Django's admin.
+- A responsive dashboard built on top of Django's admin and Bootstrap AdminLte theme.
-- Reporting Engine that filters and compute several types of reports with simple lines of code.
+- Using Django Slick Reporting for report Engine to compute and chart several types of reports with simple lines of code.
-- A charting capabilities to turn reports into attractive charts.
+- A charting capabilities
 - A widget system to display reports and its charts on dashboard home , or on object's `view` pages.
 - Tools and goodies to extend and customize the framework behavior from top to bottom.
 - Python 3.6 / 3.7 / 3.8